Tap the text to show or hide reading controls.

 “Boss.
 I’ll buy time, so finish it off, if you would.”

-Kang Minho pressed his shield tight to his shoulder.He planted himself in front of Yujin, set the strength into his legs, and held firm.
+Kang Minho pressed his shield tight to his shoulder, planted himself in front of Yujin, braced the strength into his legs, and held firm.

 Bold, even back when his accomplishments were slight.

-It was no coincidence that the figure he’d seen in his past life overlapped with this one.
+It was no coincidence that the figure he’d seen in his past life overlapped with the one before him now.

 — Sssh!

-Four more [Cursed Fang]s floated up, and the Orc, charging at full force while enduring the pain, darkened in expression.
+Four more [Cursed Fang]s floated up, and the Orc, charging at full force through the pain, darkened in expression.

 “What.
 Something not going your way?”